ZoneMinder/zoneminder/docs/userguide/definemonitor.rst

 Name
     The name for your monitor.
 This should be made up of alphanumeric characters (a-z,A-Z,0-9) and hyphen (-) and underscore(_) only.
 Whitespace is not allowed.

+Server
+    Multi-Server implementation allows the ability to define multiple ZoneMinder servers sharing a single database.
+When servers are configured this setting allows you nominate the server for each monitor.

 Source Type
     This determines whether the camera is a local one attached to a physical video or USB port on your machine, a remote network camera or an image source that is represented by a file (for instance periodically downloaded from a alternate location).
 Choosing one or the other affects which set of options are shown in the Source tab.